 - Make a payment in the front office or send payment with the student.
-Payments can be in the form of cash, check, Visa or MasterCard.
+Payments can be in the form of cash, check and credit card.
 Payments made to the school office must always be made in blocks of ten or more ($30.00).

 Payments made for school lunches must be made in blocks of ten or more: $30.00 (or $4.00 if qualified for reduced lunches).
 The purchased lunches stay on the student’s account until they have been eaten; they do not expire.
 CCS provides each student one complimentary lunch card.
 If a replacement card is needed during the year, the child’s lunch account will be charged $1.00.
 Please ensure that your child has money on account on any day that they wish to purchase a school meal.
 We do not notify you when your account is low.
 Milk is served each day with school lunches.
 If your student has brought a lunch from home, milk is available for purchase and the cost is $.35.
 Even participants in the Free-Lunch program must pay $.35 for milk when they bring a lunch from home.
 If your child does not have money in their account and has not brought a sack lunch, they will receive an “Emergency Meal” and their account will be charged.
 Emergency meals consist of a peanut butter & jelly sandwich, fruit/veggies (if available) and milk.
 If a student is allergic to peanut butter/nuts, they will not receive an Emergency Meal.
 The parent will be responsible for providing the meal.
 Hot lunches will not be served as Emergency Meals.
 CCS does not automatically transfer money between siblings to cover a negative lunch balance.
 You can request transfers between siblings on an as needed basis by calling the office and requesting a transfer via phone.
 Please see the Parent & Student Handbook for more information about the meal process and payments.